-swcomms deploys a new telephone system to Bournemouth Citizens Advice Bureau to improve the way it handles calls from its Hampshire clients.
+swcomms deploys a new telephone system to Bournemouth Citizens Advice Bureau to improve the way they handles calls from their Hampshire clients.

 Bournemouth Citizens Advice Bureau provides Hampshire people with a face-to-face, telephone, email and online advice service on issues that include benefits, housing, consumer issues, employment, debt, family and relationships, the law, and immigration.
 Established in 1940, Bournemouth Citizens Advice now has more than 100 volunteers who work between its two main sites.